Values & Career: Spare Change or Big Investment?

 There is value in checking in with yourself using these questions on a periodic basis.
 Improving employee satisfaction can begin with a brief daily “values inventory” performed at the end of each workday to see where you experienced discomfort and why.
 Then, once you feel like you’ve gotten to the crux of your core value issues, continue to check in periodically.
 Alignment, or misalignment with values, often reveals itself in layers.
 Once you identify your core values and align with them, other values may be triggered and you can address them the same way.

-While values are paramount to who we are and why we do the things we do, values alone are not enough.
+While values are paramount to who we are and why we do the things we do, values alone are not enough to improve job satisfaction.
 Competency, advocacy, resilience, and networking also play a major role in determining career fit.
 Once you know your values, and you know what you want (not what you “should” pursue), ensuring a good career fit will require the advocacy to find the opportunity and to express your values, the competency to succeed in that role, the resilience to bounce back from any setbacks, and the network to open doors and unleash opportunities.
 However, values are where we start.
 Without them, you’ll be charting a course toward a career that may result in disappointment.

 For years, BlessingWhite has focused on values as a core aspect of understanding who we are as leaders, and as individuals.
 Values are a foundational component to the work that we do in the areas of career, leadership and engagement.